 The film meets its protagonist in 1971, while Speer was working on a screenplay for Paramount Pictures, based on his memoir Inside the Third Reich.
 Based on forty hours of unpublished audio cassettes, recorded by screenwriter Andrew Birkin, it features Speer's callous attempt to whitewash his past with a feature film.

 The audio narrative is supplemented by rare archival footage, from before and during World War II, during the Nuremberg Trials and later, during Speer's retirement as a semi-reclusive country gentleman.
 At times juxtaposed and at times interwoven, those three timelines form the narrative of the film that provides ironic and chilling tension.

 Speer Goes to Hollywood is the film that Speer never made.
 Thanks to the cassettes, he is the narrator of his own life story, but in a way that he never imagined.
 The rare archival materials selected to illustrate his account offer us a chance to look beyond his words to ponder whether this eloquent but ultimately self-serving narcissist was recording history or recording his story?

-In collaboration with Rotondes & luca – Luxembourg Center for Architecture
+En collaboration avec Rotondes & luca – Luxembourg Center for Architecture

 With the support of Œuvre Nationale de Secours Grande-Duchesse Charlotte